pwinckles/card-game-rules/traditional/tarot/Cego.md

 # Cego

-Cego is an unusual tarot game that centers around exchanging cards with a 12-card stock.
+Cego is an unusual tarot game that centers around exchanging cards with a 12-card talon.
 The variant described here is for 3 players.

 ## Preliminaries